 As every college student soon becomes aware, the early days of every quarter or semester is filled with hope and excitement… and multiple credit card offers.
 In fact, no matter where you are, you can’t swing a dead cat without hitting a credit card offer.
 The thing is, credit cards can be a really useful source of emergency funds for most college students.
 Be it a professor who decides at the last minute to require an expensive book for his course, or a sudden car repair, a credit card can really help you over the hump.
 Unfortunately, the problem is that a credit card can also become a financial trap if you don’t use it properly.
+The same applies to business credit cards also.

 College Students and Debt